gozdemadendere/gozdemadendere/README.md

 <h2 align="left">Hi there I'm Gözde 👋</h2>

-I'm a Data Scientist/Analyst who develops her programming skills with Python and SQL while attending an intensive & full-time Data Science Bootcamp.
+• I'm a Data Scientist/Analyst who develops her programming skills with Python and SQL while attending an intensive & full-time Data Science Bootcamp.

-3 years of experience in data analysis and interpretation mostly using Excel.
+• 3 years of experience in data analysis and interpretation mostly using Excel.

-Studied Statistics and completed Bachelor of Science in this field.
+• Studied Statistics and completed Bachelor of Science in this field.

-Passionate about analyzing, evaluating, and visualizing datasets to answer questions or solve problems.
+• Passionate about analyzing, evaluating, and visualizing datasets to answer questions or solve problems.

-This github will be a collection of my personal Data Science and programming projects.
+• This Github contains my Data Science portfolio projects using SQL, Python, Tableau.